Nafyaz/RL-Robotics-Papers/General Paper Reading/How to Read a Paper.md

 ## Do multiple passes of these for a paper

-1. Write summaries and your own thoughts for each paragraph in this order (skip math)
+Write summaries and your own thoughts for each paragraph in this order
-2. First Part
 1. Abstract
 2. Figures (table / chart / diagram)
-2. Second Part (skip related work)
-	1. Introduction
+3. Introduction
-	2. Conclusion
+4. Conclusion
-3. Third Part
-	1. Methodology
+5. Methodology
-	2. Results
+6. Results
-	3. Discussion
+7. Discussion

+Deep dive
-4. Read full + re-derive math from scratch (skip the parts that don't make sense)
+1. Re-derive math from scratch (skip the parts that don't make sense)
+2. Download and run code
+3. Re-implement from scratch
-5. Write critics
+4. Write critics

 ## Ask yourself these questions (write down answers)